RobinfWu/YINSH/README.md

 * Highlight possible moves - ✅
 * Flipping markers - ✅
 * A Counter to keep track of turns - ✅
-* Removing 5 markers in a row - To-DO
+* Removing 5 markers in a row - ✅
-* Choosing and removing a ring - To-DO
+* Choosing and removing a ring - ✅
+* Adding Win Conditions and Draw Conditions- ✅

+Bug:
+* Scoring for the opponent does not switch to the opponent's turn. - To-Do

 Link: https://robinfwu.github.io/YINSH/